Keys – the only thing that separates the attacker from your encrypted data

 When we think about cryptographic keys we tend to think about closely guarded secrets.
-Keys are the only thing that separates the attacker from your encrypted data.
 Some keys really are treated with the appropriate level of respect.
 Those of you in the payments industry or those that have deployed a PKI, know all too well about the importance of auditing key management processes – some cases of which are no less than full-blown ceremonies.

 But I’m focused here on all of the other keys: the billions of keys that are created on the fly, automatically, every second.
 The ones used in SSL, SSH, file and disk encryption and a thousand other applications.
 How are they created and who is responsible for making sure that they are good enough to do their job?
 How do we make sure that the generation of these keys isn’t taken for granted?